marcanuy/sitemap-builder/README.md

 # Features

+- Adheres to Sitemap Protocal as defined at https://www.sitemaps.org/protocol.html
 - Generates an index that points to compressed sitemaps files
-- each generated sitemap won't have more than the allowed amount of 50.000 URLs
+- each generated sitemap won't have more than the allowed amount (50.000 URLs)
 - jinja2 templates

 # Install